Professor Dame Sally Davies (TBC)

 Professor Chris Whitty (TBC)

 We are delighted to announce Chris Whitty as a keynote speaker.
-Professor Whitty is a physician and epidemiologist who works in public health, science policy and clinical medicine, is Professor of Public and International Health at Liverpool School of Tropical Medicine and is a member of the RSTMH education and training committee.
+Professor Whitty is a physician and epidemiologist who works in public health, science policy and clinical medicine, is Professor of Public and International Health at London School of Hygiene and Tropical Medicine and is a member of the RSTMH education and training committee.

 Currently seconded as Chief Scientific Adviser, Department of Health and Social Care (DHSC) alongside LSHTM and NHS roles; this includes leading the National Institute for Health Research (NIHR), being first deputy Chief Medical Officer, and is responsible for supporting evidence-based health policy for the UK life sciences industry.